Nepal & India Adventure

 Week 2: Community Volunteering - Pokhara

 From Chitwan the road leads north to Pokhara, an idyllic lakeside town among the foothills of the Annapurna range.
-Invest your time to undertake important volunteer work in the community.
+Here you will have the opportunity to give back to the local community by engaging in some meaningful volunteer work, a hugely rewarding experience!

 For the next stage of your adventure, you’ll swap the delights of Nepal with the incredible sights and sounds of India.
 Your introduction will be the bustle of New Delhi, the county’s capital and economic powerhouse.
 From there you will journey north to the old colonial station of Dharamsala in the foothills of the Himalayas and now the home-in-exile of the Dalai Lama.